Given the importance of Observability in today’s complex systems, having a set of Observability best practices becomes critical.

 Else with an open loop, things will start failing, and teams will be lost as they have failed to find the root cause and communicate it.

-Take a look whether instrumentation provided properly or not, if not then go through it.
+Check whether the instrumentation is provided properly; if not, go through it.

 Instrumentation is the foundation of observability in systems.
 It’s like installing instruments (sensors) in your car to monitor its health.
 In software, instrumentation involves adding code to your application that gathers data about its internal workings.
 This data, called telemetry, is then sent to a collection system for analysis.